fraescaya10/AestheticsMap/README.md

 # AestheticsMap
-Aesthetics Map of Loja City
+Example application for Aesthetics Map of Loja City